 15 Inspirational Art DIY Ideas Thanks To The Artist & Galleries of Art Basel Miami Beach

-As a creative director for hospitality interiors & major events, Art Basel Miami Beach is by far one of my favorite events of the year.
-The manufacturing side of me applauds the effort and trials and tribulations these artists must have endured achieving the result as the photos below reflect.
-Throughout this post you’ll discover some art DIY ideas for recreating similar pieces of art for your own home or interior design projects.
+As a creative director for hospitality interiors & major events, Art Basel Miami Beach is one of my favorite events of the year.
+The manufacturing side of me applauds the effort and trials and tribulations these artists must have endured achieving the result, as the photos below reflect.
+Throughout this post, you’ll discover some art DIY ideas for recreating similar pieces of art for your own home or interior design projects.
 Don’t worry!
-Copying is the biggest form of flattery and I doubt any of our pieces will come out looking like these of the most famous artists in the world.
+Copying is the biggest form of flattery, and I doubt any of our pieces will come out looking like these of the most famous artists in the world.

 What is Art Basel Miami Beach Like & Who Buys The Art?

-Art Basel Miami Beach is full of cool art designs and energy that only Miami can exude.
-Full of brand events such as the Dior event on my Instagram, Candytopia, and other amazing installations on Miami Beach, none would be possible without creative artists of all types and global buyers to attend Art Basel.
-If you’re not familiar with Art Basel, don’t worry, you’re not alone.
-I find that artists and designers worldwide are still asking, “What is Art Basel?” – Click to read all about it.
+Art Basel Miami Beach is full of art and energy only Miami can exude.
+Full of brand events such as the Dior event on my Instagram, Candytopia, and other amazing installations on Miami Beach, none would be possible without creative artists of all types and global buyers attending Art Basel.
+If you’re unfamiliar with Art Basel, don’t worry, you’re not alone.
+I find that artists and designers worldwide still ask, “What is Art Basel?” – Click to read all about it.

-Every year I like to scour the leading Art Basel exhibition at the Miami Convention Center as well as the surrounding shows such as Design Miami, Scope, Context, Wynwood, Art Miami, & at least a dozen other tents.
-Most art sells to collectors before the doors of Art Basel Miami Beach opens to the public.
+Every year I like to scour the leading Art Basel exhibition at the Miami Convention Center and the surrounding shows such as Design Miami, Scope, Context, Wynwood, Art Miami, & at least a dozen other tents.
+Most art sells to collectors before the doors of Art Basel Miami Beach open to the public.
 Rumor has it that more private planes fly into Miami International during the week of Art Basel than all other months combined.